 Last, participants played the Scrabble Game for the prize round, with the same level of manipulated difficulty as in the practice round.
-After that, they filled out manipulation check questions and additional items including perceived differences between the first and second chosen articles, mood, long-term state optimism, believed purpose of the study, and demographic questions.
+After that, they filled out manipulation check questions and additional items, including perceived differences between the first and second chosen articles, mood, long-term state optimism, believed purpose of the study, and demographic questions.

 Screening.
 The study took about 15 minutes on average.
-Since the test of our hypothesis requires participants to pay attention to the instructions and to have English-language proficiency, we excluded participants who were not native English speakers (4.1%) or who failed a baseline attention check question (1.0%).
+Since the test of our hypothesis requires participants to pay attention to the instructions and to have English language proficiency, we excluded participants who were not native English-speakers (4.1%) or who failed a baseline attention check question (1.0%).
 Results including these participants were similar.
-We used the same screening criteria in all studies (online Appendix Table 1).
+We used the same screening criteria in all studies (web appendix Table 1).

-Manipulation Checks.
-The Scrabble Game was chosen as a task in which the outcome would be seen as mostly determined by skill, rather than by chance, so that the participants' anticipations for the future outcome would be based on their prior performance (Burns 2004; Critcher and Rosenzweig 2014).
-Indeed, participants' ratings confirmed that they saw performance in the game as mostly determined by skill (on a scale from chance, 0, to skill, 100; M = 72.8, standard deviation [SD] = 21.3, t(186) = 14.6, p < .001 compared with the scale midpoint of 50).
+Manipulation checks.
+The Scrabble game was chosen as a task in which the outcome would be seen as mostly determined by skill, rather than by chance, so that the participants' anticipations for the future outcome would be based on their prior performance (Burns 2004,

+Critcher and Rosenzweig 2014).
+Indeed, participants' ratings confirmed that they saw performance in the game as mostly determined by skill (on a scale from chance (0) to skill (100); M = 72.8, SD = 21.3, t(186) = 14.6, p < .001 compared with the scale mid-point of 50).

-Indeed, participants playing the easy version reported at the end of the study feeling more optimistic about winning before the prize round (M = 71.6, SD = 26.4), compared with those playing the difficult version (M = 55.9, SD = 29.1, F(1, 185) = 14.9, p < .001).
+Indeed, participants playing the easy version reported at the end of the study feeling more optimistic about winning before the prize round (M = 71.6, SD = 26.4), compared with those playing the difficult version (M = 55.9, SD = 29.1, F(1,185) = 14.9, p < .001).

-We used the same manipulation checks throughout studies 1 to 4 and found similar results in all these studies (online Appendix Tables 2 and 3).
+We used the same manipulation checks throughout Studies 1 to 4, and found similar results in all these studies (web appendix Tables 2 and 3).

-Sequential Variety Seeking.
-As predicted, more participants in the Pessimistic Condition chose a different online media source for their second choice (56.4%, SD=.50), compared with those in the Optimistic Condition (41.9%, SD=.50; analysis of variance [ANOVA] F(1, 185) = 3.95, p < .05, $\eta_p^2 = .021$; Figure 2).
+Sequential variety seeking.
+As predicted, more participants in the Pessimistic Condition chose a different online media source for their second choice (56.4%, SD = .50), compared with those in the Optimistic Condition (41.9%, SD = .50; ANOVA F(1,185) = 3.95, p < .05, η_p^2 = .021; figure 2).
 In other words, participants playing the difficult version of the game and who were therefore more pessimistic about the outcome showed more sequential variety seeking in their unrelated magazine choices.
 In contrast, those playing the easy version, who were more optimistic about the outcome, exhibited more sequential choice consistency.

-Content of Choices.
-Consistent with our interpretation that switching choices reflects a preference to experience change, participants who chose a difference magazine in their second choice rated the two articles they read as more different (M = 2.74, SD = .44, on a 3-point scale) than did those who chose from the same magazine
+Content of choices.
+Consistent with our interpretation that switching choices reflects a preference to experience change, participants who chose a difference magazine in their second choice rated the two articles they read as more different (M = 2.74, SD = .44, on a 3-point scale) than did those who chose from the same magazine (M = 1.73, SD = .83; t(185) = -10.5, p < .
+001).
+Moreover, the effect was due to the overall difference in sequential variety seeking between Optimistic and Pessimistic conditions, rather than a change in preferences for any specific magazines.
+The individual magazine choice proportions between the first and second choices were similar in both conditions.

-THE FORESIGHT EFFECT: SITUATIONAL FUTURE OUTLOOK INFLUENCES SEQUENTIAL CHOICE CONSISTENCY FOR ONLINE MEDIA (STUDY 1)
+FIGURE 2.
+THE FORESIGHT EFFECT: SITUATIONAL FUTURE OUTLOOK INFLUENCES SEQUENTIAL CHOICE CONSISTENCY FOR ONLINE MEDIA (STUDY 1).